Living With Myositis - JO1 Antibodies - Antisynthetase Syndrome

 Skin, lung, muscle, circulatory, intestinal, and joint issues are all issues of concern with myositis as antisynthetase syndrome leaves no part of the body untouched.

 Individuals with anti-synthetase syndrome may suffer from Dermatomyositis or Polymyositis, polyarthritis, interstitial lung disease, Raynaud's Phenomenon, and mechanics hands.
 We may have overlapping symptoms of Rheumatoid arthritis, Systemic Lupus, Scleroderma, Raynaud's phenomenon, Sjogrens syndrome as well as other inflammatory based illnesses.

 This means that you may not be able to predict your disease activity by what another person with Myositis has undergone because your illness will most likely be completely unique to you.
 Your doctor may not understand your illness.
 A CPK test may not show abnormal levels yet you may still be very ill.
 There are many factors to this illness which are as of yet misunderstood.

 The symptoms of the disease may change and this change may be a constant aspect.
 With the passing of time you learn to be comfortable within the unpredictability of your illness.
-You learn the symptoms of your illness and you fight these as they come and go.
+You learn the symptoms and you fight these as they come and go.